arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/60-Reccomended demos.md

 ![GSol](/images/GSol.PNG)
 This is a CrossPlatform demonstration of various scenarios using the GSol website.
 Uses the PEC Environment in the PureEngage Cloud tab of the demonstration https://gsolea.demo.genesys.com/#login

+> For detail instructions how to demo Treasure Bank or GSol you can go to 'Demo Instructions' tab on GDemo portal and search for 'Treasure Bank' or 'GSol'

 ### Playground

 This is tool that that allows to simulate and test different interactions offerd across our official demos and custom settings.